Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This means that the source code and object files are not intermingled in
-your directory system and you can build multiple applications (e.g.,
+your directory system and you can build multiple projects (e.g.,
 Firefox and Thunderbird) from the same source tree.
 If you do not
 specify a ``MOZ_OBJDIR``, it will be automatically set to
 ``@TOPSRCDIR@/obj-@CONFIG_GUESS@``.